This particular blog emphasizes on the complete information regarding MS Access PivotTable.

-Even After the appearance of such error, you can open your Access 2007 database file but any of the PivotTable controls or Microsoft Office Chart controls contained on form, report or data access page don’t work.
-Along with that the Access display message “There is no object in this control” each time when you tries to open an object which contains a PivotTable control or Chart control.
+Even After the appearance of such error, you can open your Access 2007 database file but any of the PivotTable controls or Microsoft Office Chart controls contained on the form, report, or data access page don’t work.
+Along with that the Access display message “There is no object in this control” each time when you try to open an object which contains a PivotTable control or Chart control.

 Resolution To Fix MS Access PivotTable Controls Not Working Issue

 In order to make an Access 2007 application to show your previous version PivotTable controls and PivotChart controls correctly.
 You need to download and install the right .dll file first.
 Make use of the following procedure to find out the missing reference file and then download and install those files.

 - First of all, open your Access Database 2007.

 - Perform the following steps to open the Visual Basic Editor:

 - Now open an existing module by double-clicking it in the Navigation Pane.